Contents

 What happens: You lose 10 side bets in a row and double your next one to "get it back."

-The fix: Flat-bet your side bets.
-5 every time.
+The fix: Flat-bet your side bets. $1 every time, or $5 every time.
 Never vary based on results.

 Bankroll Management for Side Bets